 - Cylindrical (cigar-shaped) masses on the floor or furniture.
 Once you've seen one, you'll never forget!

 - Constipation, or hard stools with hair showing.

 - Frequent dry coughing or hacking, particularly after meals

 It would be wise not to wait until these symptoms appear, as hairballs can be so easily prevented.
 The number one way to avoid hairballs on the floor and in your cat is: brushing your cat!

 Most cats enjoy being brushed, and the bonding that develops between cat and human during these brushing times is an added bonus.
 Some cats will practically brush their own faces.
 All it takes is a human to hold the bush and the cat will rub up against it, purring to beat the band.
 Some cats even enjoy being vacuumed following a brushing If a cat learns at a very early age that the vacuum is harmless, it's almost like having his own personal spa.

 Speaking of vacuuming, it is equally important to vacuum all rugs and carpets frequently.
 It is essential, not only for good housekeeping but especially if you have people or cats with asthma in residence.
-It may sound amusing that a cat could be allergic to dander, but in my opinion, it is entirely possible.
+It may sound amusing that a cat could be allergic to dander, but it is entirely possible.